dhruvrauthan/dhruvrauthan.github.io/_pages/about.md

 <br>
 I am a Computer Science undergraduate at Birla Institute of Technology and Science, K.K.
 Birla Goa Campus.

-My primary areas of research are Computer Networks and Android Development.
+My primary areas of research include Software Defined Networks, Network Security and Android Development.

 My other interests include creating art and playing the guitar.